freelawproject/juriscraper/README.rst

 -  1.0 - Support opinions from for all possible federal bankruptcy appellate panels (9th and 10th Cir.)
 -  1.1.* - Major code reorganization and first release on the Python Package Index (PyPi)
+-  1.2.* - Continued improvements.

 **Current**

--  1.2.* - Adds support for scraping PACER.
+-  1.3.* - Adds support for scraping PACER.

 **Future Roadmap**